Explore this course:

 This module aims at examining and exploring how organisations and human activity systems cope with change due to the new implementation or updating of Information Systems and Information and Communication Technologies (ICTs).
 This change occurs in complex social environments and has cultural, political, structural and ethical impacts that need to be carefully managed.
 The module will examine and explore how both managers and Information Systems practitioners can be better prepared for the unpredictability, unintended outcomes and possible harmful consequences of change caused by the introduction or update of Information Systems and ICTs.
 Therefore, the module aims at providing an understanding of both approaches and techniques for the management of this change.15 credits

 - Information Systems Modelling

 To consider the role of information modelling within the organisation and provide an appreciation of the rigorous methods that are needed to analyse, design, develop and maintain computer-based information systems.
 The course is intended to provide an introduction to information modelling techniques.
 Students gain experience in applying the wide range of systems analysis methods.
-Students cover topics including: soft systems analysis; structured systems analysis methodologies; data flow modelling; entity modelling; prototyping, and object-oriented approaches (RUP and UML).15 credits
+Students cover topics including: soft systems analysis; structured systems analysis methodologies; business process modelling; data flow modelling and object-oriented approaches (e.g. RUP/UML).15 credits

 - Information Systems in Organisations